Mashpoe/c-vector/README.md

 vector_add(&baz, 5); // takes the address of the `int*` in case the pointer needs to be changed
 ```

 This is another similarity to the *Simple Dynamic Strings* library, which has function calls that are a little more clear in their reassignment, e.g. `s = sdscat(s,"foo")`, but this functionality would break the `vector_add` and `vector_insert` macros because they already expand to an assignment expression.
-The method these macros use does have the advantage of giving a compiler error when you omit the `&` (unless you're using the Visual Studio compiler), which means you're less likely to get a segfault because it forces reassignment on you.
+The method these macros use does have the advantage of producing a compiler error when you omit the `&` (unless you're using the Visual Studio compiler), which means you're less likely to get a segfault as it forces reassignment on you.

-Some functions never move the vector to a new location, so they just take a regular vector as an argument:
+Some functions never move a vector to a new location, so they just take a regular vector pointer as an argument:

 ```c
 int* age_vec = vector_create();